-Communication to all of a school’s key stakeholders is one of the hardest things to do well.
-When I do parental and staff satisfaction surveys for schools, inevitably, the effectiveness of the school’s communication is usually one of the lowest scoring metrics.
+School communication is one of the hardest things to do well.
+When I do parental and staff satisfaction surveys, inevitably, effective school communication is usually one of the lowest scoring metrics.
+The importance of parent-teacher communication in schools can’t be overstated, and it’s clear that most institutions need to step back and create an effective school communication plan.

-The growth of social media has both helped and made it vastly more complex to communicate important information to your key stakeholders.
+Unfortunately, the growth of social media has both helped school communication and made it vastly more complex.
 Is this information that should go out via text, in a handout to be taken home, placed on the website, or does it deserve a phone call?
 It is hard to figure out the best way to communicate in a way that ensures that important information is heard.

 There is no magic solution to the Gordian knot of communication.
-However, there are a few things that you can do to improve your school communication efforts.
+However, if you’re looking to improve, here are 12 effective suggestions you can implement today.

 It should be obvious that a school’s administration is on the same side as its teachers, but there can often be a disconnect between the two groups.
 It might be difficult for a teacher to put themselves in an admin’s shoes, and vice versa, as the two professions deal with very different parts of the organization.

-To make sure everyone communicates effectively, begin the year by ensuring that everyone participates in setting the school’s goals for the year.
-Whether it’s improving retention rates, driving up the math scores or increasing parental involvement, uniting around a set of shared goals gives your team direction and cohesion.
+To create a truly effective school communication plan, begin each academic year by ensuring that everyone participates in setting the school’s goals for the year.
+Whether it’s improving retention rates, driving up the math scores or increasing the involvement of parents, uniting around a set of shared goals gives your team direction and cohesion.
 If everyone understands the importance of these goals, there is now a common ground from which to communicate.

 Working toward the same goal can also increase empathy.
 Knowing that everyone is on the same side can help cool tempers when an admin is too busy to help with something, or a teacher disagrees with a policy change.
 You’re both working hard to ensure these students receive a good education; you’re just coming at it from different directions.

+The question of how to improve parent teacher communication is one that has vexed schools for a long time.
 You won’t find too many parents apathetic towards the whole “communication” thing.
 Parents and guardians want to know what their children are learning and how they’re performing.
-And with the internet in our pockets, they also want to be able to contact a teacher or administrator at the drop of a hat.
-While making yourself available for instant communication isn’t always possible (or wise), there are many ways to improve communication between schools and parents.
+And with the internet in our pockets, they also want to be able to contact teachers and administrators at the drop of a hat.
+While making yourself available for instant communication isn’t always possible (or wise), making communication with parents central to your communication plan is imperative.

-Next, make it easy for parents to receive and understand communication that is important to them.
-Allow them to track their child’s individual classroom requirements via tools like ClassDojo, ClassTag, and Remind, and make sure to train parents on how to use these systems.
+Once you go to the trouble training everyone to use a school communication app, stick with it!
 Parents will love you even more if your school standardizes on just one system.
 That way they won’t have to relearn a new system every year, or even worse, juggle different tools because every teacher uses something different!

 A regularly conducted school satisfaction survey is another fantastic tool to help you understand what your parents are thinking and where they would like you to improve.
-This is a great tool if you are just beginning to figure out where there is a disconnect between your key groups.
+This is a great tool if you are just beginning to figure out where there is a disconnect between your key groups, and the feedback is essential for any effective communication plan.

 To maximize social media’s potential, consider helping local community groups communicate to their constituencies by sharing their posts.
 Soon, these groups will reciprocate and start doing the same with your posts.
 The more you help each other, the smaller and more connected your world becomes.

-And then there are events.
 An October hayride on the school’s front lawn or a chili cook-off in the cafeteria can draw families, friends, and neighbors.
 A culture night or book exchange can bring everyone together under one roof and promote togetherness.
 You could even offer to host a local real estate seminar or a chamber of commerce networking event.
-Not only are these are great ways to improve engagement with the community, but they can also be easily turned into recruiting events for prospective students.
+Not only are these great ways to improve engagement with the community, but they can also be easily turned into recruiting events for prospective students.